dino-r/TexErupter/README.md

  - pdflatex (included in Tex Live or MacTex, https://www.tug.org)
  - pdf2svg (http://www.cityinthesky.co.uk/opensource/pdf2svg)

 The GHC compiler and some modules contained in the Haskell Platform are necessary for compiling TexErupter.
-A makefile is included in the src-directory.
+A makefile is included in the 'src'-directory.
 Simply go ahead and type 'make' to obtain the executable 'texerupter'.

 Pdflatex and pdf2svg are run-time dependencies.
 Pdflatex is used to compile the LaTeX-code to PDF and pdf2svg is used to subsequently obtain SVG images from the PDFs.